 Competence: All aspects of your case will be handled in a thorough and expert manner.
 We stop harassing phone calls and nasty letters from creditors.
 We will tell you what to expect at each step and help you through the filing process.

-Reasonable Pricing: Our expertise helps us makes decisions which will minimize further financial stress.
+Reasonable Pricing: Our expertise helps us make decisions that will minimize further financial stress.
 By choosing the option that best addresses your financial situation, and by handling your case in an efficient and concise manner, we minimize the cost of getting your financial situation back on track.

 Amanda Daniels has worked with many families in the Tupelo and North Mississippi area to save their homes and get them started on the right path.
 She treats every client with respect and dignity as she works with them to create a path to a fresh financial start.
 Call (662) 678-8009 to schedule a free consultation.